Skiing in Korea – There’s no better way to spend the chilly winter months in the country!

 Planning Your Trip to Ski in Korea

 You’re probably wondering, “Are there any ski resorts in Seoul?”
-Unfortunately, there aren’t.

-But, most of the best Korea ski resorts are found within an hour or two of the capital city.
+Most of the best Korea ski resorts are found within an hour or two of the capital city.

 Best Korea Ski Packages